rdf-connect/Tutorial-SEMANTiCS2025/content/description.md

 The **first session** start by providing an overview of the tutorial’s content and a description of the pipeline, participants will build throughout the day.
 Then, the motivation and rationale of RDFC will be presented, together with its high level architecture.

 The **second session** is primarily hands-on, focusing on (i) _processor development_: participants will learn to implement a processor in a language of choice and configure it for pipeline integration.
-Concretely, the participants will implement a processor that transforms a stream of RDF triples based on a configured language translation, bu leveraging a lightweight ML model to perform the translations locally; and (ii) _pipeline assembly_: participants will construct a working streaming pipeline, using both existing and the participant's custom-built processor, that pulls data, applies transformations, validates and publishes the results to a triple store.
+Concretely, the participants will implement a processor that transforms a stream of RDF triples based on a configured language translation, by leveraging a lightweight ML model to perform the translations locally; and (ii) _pipeline assembly_: participants will construct a working streaming pipeline, using both existing and the participant's custom-built processor, that pulls data, applies transformations, validates and publishes the results to a triple store.